dkahle/diamonds/README.md

 ### The contour plot

-(The one in the paper is made with Mathematica.)
+(The one in the paper is made with Mathematica, see that file.)

 ``` {.r}
 ggplot(aes(x = carat, y = price), data = diamonds) +